-10 Corporate Performance 2019/20
+10 Corporate Performance 2020/21

-Performance arrangements for the Service for 2019/20 are centred on the delivery of the strategic priorities defined within the Community Safety Plan 2018-2022.
+Performance arrangements for the Service for 2020/21 were centred on the delivery of the strategic priorities defined within our Community Safety Plan, but adapted in response to the Covid-19 pandemic.
 Each of our priorities is supported by Key Lines of Enquiry (KLOEs), which pose specific questions against which our performance is appraised using performance indicators and commentary provided by officers throughout the year.
-The full review of service performance can be found in the annual report on our website (dwfire.org.uk).
+A full review of each year's service performance can be found in our Annual Report publication, which is available on our website (dwfire.org.uk).